 Includes bibliographical references (pages 249-254).

 Copyright 2002 Manjiri Patkar

 Patkar, Manjiri.
-"Virtual imagery in nineteenth century French travel narratives: perception and description of architectural space." dissertation, University of Iowa, 2002.
+"Virtual imagery in nineteenth century French travel narratives: perception and description of architectural space."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2002.

 Original XML files